SweetieRick/Simple-Memer-Bot/README.md

 ## ⬇️ Install

+You can either invite the bot [here](https://discordapp.com/oauth2/authorize?client_id=764503316352466984&scope=bot&permissions=738577479) or clone the repo and make some code out of it!

 (⚠️ Warning: you might want to use [Visual Studio Code](https://code.visualstudio.com) to follow this process!)
 With [npm](https://npmjs.org/) and [git](https://git-scm.com) installed on your device,